There's still hope for Note 9's in-screen fingerprint sensor

 As of now, Chinese company Vivo is the only company that has embedded a fingerprint sensor into a phone's display.
 This means you can unlock the phone by pressing your finger on the screen, without the need for a physical scanner on the bezels or back of the phone.

-Samsung had been rumored to include this feature in its phones starting with the Galaxy S8, but that never happened.
-Instead, Samsung included a physical fingerprint scanner on the back of the S8, which was irritatingly close to the phone's camera.
+Samsung had been rumored to be including this feature in its phones starting with the Galaxy S8, but that never happened.
+Instead, Samsung included a physical fingerprint scanner on the back of the S8, irritatingly close to the phone's camera.
 Having an embedded sensor would solve this problem by getting rid of the scanner altogether.

 Putting an embedded sensor into the Note 9 would also help Samsung compete with Apple's iPhone X. Although the iPhone X doesn't include any fingerprint sensing, it relies on advanced 3D facial recognition, Face ID, to unlock the phone and make mobile payments.
 Recent reports put the iPhone X's facial recognition years ahead of the Android competition, but if Samsung includes an embedded fingerprint sensor it may not need the most advanced facial recognition.